GoDaddy Review: Cons (3) and Pros (4) for 2025

 GoDaddy might be popular among small business owners, but this doesn’t mean the platform is without drawbacks.

-Also, before you get blindsided by the auto-renewal feature, be aware that the renewal pricing will be much higher than the initial discount.
+Also, before you get blindsided by the auto-renewal feature, be aware that the renewal pricing will be higher than the initial discount.

 Speaking of being blindsided, GoDaddy’s money-back guarantee could be clearer.
 If you opt for the annual plan, you’ll get a 30-day money-back guarantee.
 Choose the monthly plan and you’ll only have 48 hours to change your mind.